AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 ## Section 2: Introduction to Flow Control: The Search for Constant Head

 **Constant head** implies constant flow.
-It means that water is flowing, but the driving head of the system is not changing.
-In other words, imagine a bucket, full of water, with a hole in the bottom.
-The water will leave through the hole with a certain flow rate, and, as the water level in the bucket falls, that flow rate will decrease.
-Constant head means that the bucket is s
+It is as if the orifice equation applied to a hole in the bottom of a bucket, but somehow $\Delta h$ never changes, the water level in the bucket is always the same.
+Hence, the flow is always the same too.

-Scientists and fluid mechanicians have been searching for devices to provide a constant, continuous flow rate for most of history.
-Nowadays, programming and pumps have established an easy way to solve this age-old problem, as long as electricity is available.
-As a seasoned traveler or any humanitarian may tell you, however, consistent electricity is not available to a large portion of the world population.
-Those same people could also tell you that areas lacking consistent electricity also tend to lack other essential human resources, like consistent access to clean drinking water.
-A difficult, somewhat perverse challenge arises.
-The conventional solution to chlorinating and disinfecting incoming water involves programming and pumps, and therefore electricity.
-However, the places that most need their water disinfected don't have consistent access to electricity.

-But what does constant flow rate have to do with [**chlorination**](https://en.wikipedia.org/wiki/Water_chlorination "Chlorination wikipedia")?
-The answer lies in the dose of chlorine, its ideal concentration in the water.
-Too much chlorine leads to unpleasant odor, taste, and is a skin irritant **WHAT ELSE DOES TOO MUCH CHLORINE DOO????**.
-Too little chlorine is ineffective in neutralizing harmful bacteria in the water supply, and may lead to increased levels of disease in the population served by the water supply.
-Finding the right dose is the key to chlorination, and maintaining that dose is critical to effective chlorination.
-Therefore, finding a way to consistently administer the ideal dose becomes incredibly important.
+While constant head can now be achieved with pumps and computers, this was not always the case.
+Getting constant head has been a challenge to engineers for a long time.
+This problem becomes even harder when considering that we need 'constant head' for dosing purposes, so there needs to be a 'constant head' of chlorine that adjusts to the amount of water flowing through an AguaClara plant, for example, to maintain a specific chlorine concentration in the treated water, no matter the plant flow rate.
+So the challenge of constant head is not _just_ providing one continuous flow rate, it is also varying that flow rate (chlorine solution) in proportion to another flow rate (flow through a plant).

-This section introduces the problem of creating constant flow rate without electricity and presents some historical solutions.
+This section introduces the problem of creating constant head  without electricity and presents some historical solutions.

 ### Important Terms